networkservicemesh/deployments-k8s/examples/vl3/scale-from-zero/README.md

 # Test automatic scale from zero

-This example shows that NSEs can be created on the fly on NSC requests.
+This example shows that vL3-NSEs can be created on the fly on NSC requests.
 This allows effective scaling for endpoints.
-The requested endpoint will be automatically spawned on the same node as NSC (see step 12), allowing the best performance for connectivity.
+The requested endpoint will be automatically spawned on the same node as NSC, allowing the best performance for connectivity.

-Here we are using an endpoint that automatically shuts down when it has no active connection for specified time.
-We are using very short timeout for the purpose of the test: 15 seconds.

-We are only using one client in this test, so removing it (see step 13) will cause the NSE to shut down.

-Supplier watches for endpoints it created and clears endpoints that finished their work, thus saving cluster resources (see step 14).

 ## Run